nepali-prabhat/nepali-prabhat.github.io/src/content/post/ku-journey.md

 ---
 title: "The KU Journey — for the memory of my university life"
-description: "Memories of university life at Kathmandu University."
+description: "Memories of university life at Kathmandu University"
 publishDate: 24 Jun 2022
 tags: ["uni", "graduation", "literature"]
 draft: false